SargisYonan/NohadraSyriac/README.md

 ### More to come

 ## Installation
-To install the Nohadra Syriac Font on your system, follow the instructions for your operating system below.
+To install the Nohadra Syriac Font on your system, simply install the desired font files from the `fonts/` directory, or follow the instructions below.

 First begin by downloading or cloning this repository, and navigate to the directory containing this project.